 Is there a trailer for Star Wars: Skeleton Crew?

 There is, though it’s not been released to the public yet.
-So far it’s only been officially shown to Star Wars Celebration attendees, however there are a few unofficial copies up on YouTube already.
-Thankfully, our own Rachel Leishman was at Celebration and wrote a full breakdown of the Star Wars: Skeleton Crew trailer.
+So far, it’s only been officially shown to Star Wars Celebration 2023 attendees; however, there are a few unofficial copies on YouTube already.
+Thankfully, our own Rachel Leishman was at Celebration and wrote a full breakdown of the Skeleton Crew trailer.

 Who are the stars of Star Wars: Skeleton Crew?

-The storyline is going to focus on four children, three of whom will be played by Ravi Cabot-Conyers, Robert Timothy Smith, and Kyriana Kratter (the fourth is unknown).
-Jude Law will also be appearing, as a Jedi it seems, and Marti Matulis will be reprising his role as Vane from from The Mandalorian—though whether as a cameo or a recurring character remains unknown.
+The storyline will focus on four children, three of whom will be played by Ravi Cabot-Conyers, Robert Timothy Smith, and Kyriana Kratter (the fourth is currently unknown).
+Jude Law will also be appearing as a Jedi, and Marti Matulis will be reprising his role as Vane from The Mandalorian—though whether he will reprise his role as a cameo or a recurring character remains unknown.
 The MCU’s Kerry Condon (voice of F.R.I.D.A.Y.) and Tunde Adebimpe have also been confirmed as cast members, but the characters they’ll be playing remain shrouded in mystery.

 Who is behind Star Wars: Skeleton Crew?